-The 'market pillar' of the Fourth Railway Package was published in December 2016 by the European Council and introduces the following changes:
+The 'market pillar' of the Fourth Railway Package was published in December 2016 by the European Council.
+Legislation comprised Directive (EU) 2016/2370 amending Directive 2012/34/EU and Regulation (EU) 2016/2338 amending Regulation (EC) 1370/2007 concerning the opening of the market for domestic passenger transport services by rail.
+It introduces the following changes: